 (3) Nothing in these Regulations applies to or affects— (a) a state aircraft; or

 (b) military or police aircraft in Uganda.

+(4) These Regulations shall be reviewed and updated to take into consideration Annex 17 provisions and their amendments, or to address any new and emerging threat to civil aviation or other relevant reasons.

+(5) There has been established a policy and procedures to identify and notify International Civil Aviation Organisation (ICAO) of differences between Annex 17 Standards and the national aviation security policies and requirements.

-3. Purpose of the Regulations.
+3. Purpose Objective of the Regulations, Protection of Sensitive Aviation Security Information and International Cooperation

-The purpose of these Regulations is—
+The purpose objective of these Regulations is—

 (a) to safeguard and enhance aviation security against acts of violence or unlawful interference by providing for the protection of—